marktennenhouse/html-games/README.md

    - Select which notes/chords control up and down
    - (Optional) Ensure the Piano Skill Tracker API is reachable if you want performance logs
 3. Adjust game speed if desired
+4. Choose how many lives (1–10) you want for the run
-4. Click/tap "Start Game"
+5. Click/tap "Start Game"
-5. Use UP/DOWN arrows, tap the on-screen touch controls, or play via your configured piano input to control the bird
+6. Use UP/DOWN arrows, tap the on-screen touch controls, or play via your configured piano input to control the bird
-6. Avoid pipes, ground, and ceiling
+7. Each collision consumes a life; the HUD at the top shows remaining/total lives.
+When they reach zero, the run ends.
+Avoid pipes, ground, and ceiling to keep flying.

 ## Switching Between Versions